mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 }, frameDuration);
 ```

-In the past animation loops with JavaScript had to be done through `setInterval`
+In the past, animation loops with JavaScript had to be done through `setInterval`
 to get an approximate 60 frames per second animation similar to the example
 above.
 Nowadays the `requestAnimationFrame` API exists which results in smoother
 animation as the browser will call it right before the next repaint.
 Browsers